JOIN THE 'FRIENDS WITH BENEFITS' COMMUNITY →

 Art doesn’t necessarily mean an oil painting over the fireplace like your parents had.
 Think of art as anything you feel like putting on your walls that makes you happy when you look at it!

 Your twenties are a time to have fun, try new things and develop your taste.
-That includes your taste in decor so take a risk here.
+That includes your taste in decor, so don’t be afraid to take a risk here.

 When you find a piece of decor (or something that can become decor, don’t get boxed in) that you just can’t stop thinking about – even if it’s not what you’d usually choose – that’s your personality shining through.
 Listen to you instincts.
 Then decorate.